aleen42/PersonalWiki/projectManagement/integration/integration.md

     - Collecting measuring
     - Disseminating(宣傳)
 5. Performing integrated change control
+    - 3 main objectives:
         - Influencing the factors that create changes to ensure that changes are beneficial
         - Determining that a change has occured
         - Managing actual changes as they occur
+    - Change control:
+        - a **change control system** describes when and how offical project documents and work may be changed and that
 6. Closing the project or phase

 ### 2. SWOT analysis